Quantum tunneling of composite object coupled with quantized radiation field: Composite object coupled with the quantized photon field

 Now we consider a situation where the object is coupled with the radiation field.
-If there exist ambient photons, its quantum tunneling can be enhanced or assisted since interactions with them can excite the internal oscillator.
+If there exist ambient photons, its quantum tunneling can be enhanced or assisted since interactions with them can excite the oscillator.
 However if we have more photon emissions from the oscillator, then generally dissipation caused by the process makes the excited states of the oscillator decay into the ground state and suppresses the quantum tunneling rate.
-FIG. \ref{diss} (c) shows the quantum tunneling of the object coupled with the radiation field following the master equation (\ref{master}) with the same initial wave packet as that of FIG. \ref{diss} (b).
+Figure 1 (c) shows the quantum tunneling of the object coupled with the radiation field following the master equation (\ref{master}) with the same initial wave packet as that of Figure 1 (b).
 We see that the first excited state of the oscillator decays into the ground state and the tunnelling rate is suppressed as $T/R \approx 1.7$.
-In FIG. \ref{displot}, $T/R$ with different $\omega t'$ is plotted by changing $\omega$ without changing $t'$ where the internal oscillator of the object is prepared initially in the first excited state.
+In Figure \ref{displot}, $T/R$ with different $\omega t'$ is plotted by changing $\omega$ without changing $t'=3$ where the oscillator of the object is prepared initially in the first excited state.
 The plot is obtained from the time evolution of the wave packet according to the master equation (\ref{master}).
 Without dissipation due to the radiation field, it is observed that $T/R$ changes only slightly with $\omega t'$.
 Note that $T/R$ decreases even without dissipation since $x_{a,1}$ becomes smaller as $\omega $ increases and the wave packet becomes more populated around $x=0$.
 However with dissipation, we see that the tunneling rate gets more suppressed as $\omega t'$ increases.
-This indicates that more excited states of the oscillator decay into the ground state as $\omega t'$ gets larger, and the tunneling rate in the c.m. degree of freedom becomes suppressed since the wave packet sees a high potential barrier when its internal oscillator is in the ground state.
+This indicates that the probability of the oscillator having decayed into the ground state increases with $\omega t'$.
+Then the tunneling rate in the c.m. degree of freedom becomes suppressed since the wave packet sees a high potential barrier when its oscillator is in the ground state.